droundy/fac/web/documentation.md

 ## To do list

+1. Add option to output a Makefile for the build.

 7. Add syntax for specifying a cache directory, which will be ignored for both outputs and inputs.  sass is an example that uses such a cache directory that is likely to be in the tree.